-Five main government agencies operate at the border – the New Zealand Customs Service, the Ministry for Primary Industries, the Department of Labour, the Ministry of Transport, and the Department of Internal Affairs.
+Five main government agencies operate at the border – the New Zealand Customs Service, the Ministry for Primary Industries, Immigration New Zealand, the Ministry of Transport, and the Department of Internal Affairs.

 With the participation of almost 20 other associated agencies, they work to prevent the traffic of prohibited goods and materials in and out of the country.